jaruizra/Autoinstall_Netgui_Windows/README.md

 4. Run the Netgui_install.bat, this will update your ubuntu install, then it will add the URJC EIF repository, it will then install netgui and Wireshark.

-        Double-click the Netgui_install.bat file
+        Double-click the Netgui_install.bat file 		(To run a .bat file just double click on it.)

-        (To run a .bat file just double click on it.)
+        It will ask for your Ubuntu created password, type it and wait...

-        it will ask for your Ubuntu created password, type it and wait...
+        If it asks for something select always yes!

-        (if it ask for something select always yes)
+This .bat file sends the necessary commands to the Ubuntu terminal within windows cmd, wsl has features that enable you to do this.

 # How to use netgui